 FBI Agent Training at Quantico

 If you pass the rigorous requirements to become an FBI agent and get hired to work for the Bureau, your education and training is just getting started.
-Before you begin field work, you have to pass through New Agent Training at the FBI Academy.
+Before you begin field work, you have to pass throughat the FBI Academy.
 This 20-week course is one of the most difficult training programs law enforcement officials will ever go through, and it will test both your physical and mental limits.

 Over 800 hours of training, you’ll be subject to four major concentrations: academics, case exercises, firearms training, and operational skills.
+Hogan’s Alley, the famous mock town built by Hollywood set designers and populated by actors, is a location for some of the realistic case studies for recruits during basic training.
 Finally, you’ll have to pass through arduous physical fitness tests that include sit-ups, sprints, push-ups, and 1.5-mile runs.

 Continuing Education & Training